So what the hell is a linesheet, anyway?

-Lay down your burden, weary traveller, for your long quest for knowledge is over.
-Lend me your ears so I might drip the sweet nectar of enlightenment into them with a tiny little watering can.
+Lay down your burden, weary traveller.
+Your quest for knowledge is over.
+Let me drip the sweet nectar of enlightenment into your ears.

 A linesheet is a bit of paper with lots of information about your product and company on it

-I’m pausing now so you have time to collect your scattered wits from the distant corners of your mind.
+I’m pausing now so you have time to collect your scattered wits.
 Don’t worry, I’ve got a book.
 Take as long as you need.

 One of the scary things about starting out in wholesale is not knowing the lingo.
 Like all industries, retail has its own words that you probably haven’t come across before, and the term linesheet might be one of them.